-The www.lifenews.ru Internet site, which local media says is partly owned by Putin ally Yuri Kovalchuk, published 36 recordings of conversations between opposition leader Boris Nemtsov and other members of the protest movement.
+The www.lifenews.ru Internet site, which local media says is partly owned by Putin ally Yuri Kovalchuk, published six hours of recordings of conversations between opposition leader Boris Nemtsov and other members of the protest movement.

-She is a fucker but what the hell can I do about it?
-She doesn't fucking listen, one recording purports to show Nemtsov saying of Yevgeniya Chirikova, a 35-year-old opposition campaigner who also took part in the mass protests.
+She is a ****er but what the hell can I do about it?
+She doesn't ****ing listen, the recording purports to show Nemtsov saying of Yevgeniya Chirikova, a 35-year-old opposition campaigner who also took part in the mass protests.

-You are a fucking great Russian writer for fuck's sake.
+You are a ****ing great Russian writer for ****'s sake.
 Can you call that Chirikova and tell that bitch that you are insulting Nemtsov by accusing him of working for money.
 That bloody beast, Nemtsov said.

-In other comments, Nemtsov derided supporters he was trying to muster for a rally as office plankton who had never seen a riot policeman in their lives.
+In other comments, Nemtsov derided supporters he was trying to muster for a rally as office plankton - chemical internet types who had never seen a riot policeman in their lives.

 Nemtsov, a former cabinet minister who was once tipped as possible Kremlin leader during the rule of Boris Yeltsin, said the recordings had been heavily edited and partly falsified in an attempt by Putin's supporters to splinter the opposition.